Skip to main content

 Quick fixes:

-• Schrader valve cores — Same type as tire stems; tightening or replacing costs under $50
+• Schrader valve cores — Same type as tire stems; quick to tighten or replace

 • Accessible brazed fittings — Pinhole leaks at service valves or line set connections that can be re-brazed on-site